segunadelowo/wine-exploration/README.md

 The dataset contained 178 wine chemical anaylsis of three types of wines.

 ### Preprocessing
-From my obeservations, the dataset had no missing values, and there were no outliers to work on.
+From my observations, the dataset had no missing values, and there are outliers to investigate.

 ### Exploratory Data Analysis